-The 20 percent of Plan Bay Area revenues that are discretionary (\$57 billion) are assigned to projects or programs to support the plan's land use and investment strategies.
-While the funds may be and investment strategies.
+The 21 percent of Plan Bay Area revenues that are discretionary (\$60 billion) are assigned to projects or programs to support the plan's land use and transportation investment strategy.
 While the funds may be discretionary in that they have not yet been assigned to a project or program, they may be subject to rules associated with how they can be spent.
 For example, federal New Starts funds are discretionary because they have not been assigned to a particular project; however, those funds can only be used for new transit projects.
+Surface

-Surface Transportation Program funds can be used across different modes of transportation, but they can only be used for capital improvements, and not for operating purposes.
-Figure 4 provides a breakdown by functional category of how discretionary revenues will be invested through Plan Bay Area.
+Transportation Program funds can be used across different modes of transportation, but they can only be used for capital improvements and not for operating purposes.
+Figure 14 provides a breakdown by functional category of how discretionary revenues will be invested through Plan Bay Area.